Funding Support

 Unity Health Toronto Sources

-The Centralized Education Fund (CEF) gives our people opportunities to update their knowledge and reach their full potential within their current role.
-It provides financial assistance to support employees’ professional development through participation in learning events, such as courses, workshops, webinars and conferences.
-When appropriate, financial support is also provided to support travel and accommodation expenses.
+The Centralized Education Fund (CEF) helps Unity Health employees continue to learn, grow, and reach their full potential in their current roles.
+The fund provides financial assistance for professional development opportunities such as courses, workshops, webinars, and conferences.

-All full-time and part-time permanent employees at Unity Health are eligible for the program.
+All full-time and part-time permanent employees at Unity Health are eligible to apply.

 External Sources